karthikv/purview/README.md

 - Your front-end and back-end are both encapsulated into reusable components.
   It's easy to see and modify the functionality of any part of your page.

+## Caveats
+- Every event and re-render incurs a network round-trip cost.
+Applications that require minimal latency (e.g. animations, games) are not well suited for Purview.
+That being said, many applications are primarily CRUD-based, and hence work well under Purview's architecture.
+- Not React compatible due to the [differences listed below](#differences-from-react), so you can't use existing React components/libraries with Purview.

 ## Usage
 1) Write components by extending `Purview.Component`.
 2) Send down (a) the server-rendered HTML of your component and (b) a script tag pointing to Purview's client-side JS file.
-    - For (a), call `Purview.render(<Component />)`, where `Component` is your root component, to get the HTML.
+    - For (a), call `Purview.render(<Component />)`, where `Component` is your root component, to get a promise with the HTML.
     - For (b), either serve the JavaScript in `Purview.scriptPath` directly (see example below) or, in an existing client-side codebase, `import "purview/dist/browser"`.